crixthegreat/Tower-of-Fortune/README.md

 # Tower-of-Fortune

-An RPG game with a Diablo-like equipment system.
-The Tower of fortune pays homage to the following great games:
+An RPG game with a Diablo-like equipment system, written in Python with Cocos2d The Tower of fortune pays homage to the following great games:
 - Tower of fortune (iOS)
 - The Diablo series